How Can Blockchain Keep Medical Records Secure?

 Blockchain technology would prevent the majority of the 477 separate breaches that took place last year from ever happening.
 Any attack that exploited the single point of failure weakness of the traditional client-server model has would be useless against a blockchain database.

 Since blockchain technology relies on a distributed network there is no one point of failure.
-This means that it is not possible for hackers to simple find a security flaw and then gain access to the data in this way.
+This means that it is not possible for hackers to simply find a security flaw and then gain access to the data in this way.

 Should a hacker target any one node on the blockchain network and attempt to make an unauthorized change then the other nodes will prevent it from happening.